Oreo Cheesecake Brownies

 I had to make a few batches of these Oreo cheesecake brownies before I got them just right.

-It is important you truly crush the Oreo cookies for the crust into an ultra-fine crumb, almost like sand!
+It is important that you truly crush the Oreo cookies for the crust into an ultra-fine crumb, almost like sand!

 The best way to do this is to use a food processor or a blender.
-Using a knife is so much harder, and you never really get the same super fine crumb.
+Using a knife is so much harder, and you never really get the same super-fine crumb.

 The cookies need to be crushed so that you can really pack them down as you prepare the Oreo crust for these brownies.

-If there are large chunks of cookie it makes it super hard to press down the crumbs and get an even layer.
+If there are large chunks of cookie, it makes it super hard to press down the crumbs and get an even layer.

 Substitutions & Swaps in These Cheesecake Brownie Bars

-This recipe uses quite a few ingredients and I know you might not have all of them on hand.
+This recipe uses quite a few ingredients, and I know you might not have all of them on hand.

 Or if you have food allergies or restrictions, I’ve got you covered.
 Below are some swaps and substitutions that can be made in this recipe.

-- All-Purpose Flour – You can use a gluten free flour blend in place of the all-purpose flour in this recipe.
+• All-Purpose Flour – You can use a gluten-free flour blend in place of the all-purpose flour in this recipe.
 Just be sure to use a good blend like King Arthur’s GF flour.

-- Oreo Cookie Crumbs – If you can’t find Oreo cookies you can skip the crust in this recipe or use graham crackers in their place.
+• Oreo Cookie Crumbs – If you can’t find Oreo cookies, you can skip the crust in this recipe or use graham crackers in their place.

 Doubling This Oreo Cheesecake Brownie Recipe